aravinds05/Voicebot.GPT/README.md

 1️⃣ User enters their OpenAI API key
 2️⃣ User speaks or types a message
-3️⃣ Bot replies with text and voi
+3️⃣ Bot replies with text and voice